 Are Agave Straws Gluten Free?

-People can also be allergic or sensitive to wheat but not other grains, which does not necessarily constitute a gluten allergy.
-Wheat is one of the most heavily-processed crops on the planet, so it stands to reason that it might cause adverse reactions, but choosing organic products may help avoid that.
+Some people might be sensitive or allergic to wheat but not other types of grain, but this does not necessarily mean they have a gluten allergy.
+Wheat is known to be one of the most heavily processed crops worldwide.
+This processing might cause adverse reactions, so selecting organic products to consume may help if they’re sensitive to wheat.

 • Pasta and noodles